Independent African news, markets, culture and politics.

 Nigeria edge Lesotho 2-1 to keep hopes alive — Daily Nigerian

-Nigeria’s Super Eagles have revived their hopes of qualifying for the 2026 FIFA World Cup with a 2-1 victory over Lesotho in Polokwane.
-The win puts Nigeria in third place in Group C with 14 points, trailing leaders Benin Republic, who have 17 points, and South Africa, with 15 points.
+Nigeria’s Super Eagles have revived their hopes of qualifying for the 2026 FIFA World Cup with a 2‑1 victory over Lesotho in Polokwane.
+The win places Nigeria third in Group C with 14 points, behind leaders Benin Republic (17 points) and South Africa (15 points).
+Benin Republic maintained its group lead after a 1‑0 win over Rwanda in Kigali, while South Africa were held to a goalless draw by Zimbabwe in Durban, adding complexity to the standings.

-Nigeria will host Benin Republic in Uyo on Tuesday in a crucial final group match, while South Africa will face Rwanda on the same day.
-The outcome of these matches will determine the final standings and which teams will advance to the World Cup.
+Nigeria will host Benin Republic in Uyo on Tuesday for a crucial final group match, and South Africa will face Rwanda on the same day.
+The outcomes will determine the final standings and which teams advance to the World Cup.
+A victory against Benin, combined with a slip‑up by South Africa, would secure Nigeria’s qualification for the tournament to be co‑hosted by the United States, Canada and Mexico.

 Scroll to Top